How to Avoid Overheating and Burning Your Coffee When Brewing

 Use brewing techniques that allow for better manipulation of the heat and extraction.
 Pour-over techniques, like the Chemex or V60, enable fine-grained control over water flow, temperature, and contact time.
 The extraction process can also be controlled using immersion techniques like the French press or AeroPress.
 When compared to brewing procedures that require prolonged contact with hot surfaces, these techniques reduce the risk of overheating.

-Warm-up and Insulate
+Warm-up and insulate

 Maintaining the appropriate brewing temperature is made easier by preheating your brewing tools, such as the coffee machine, kettle, or French press.
 A blanket or a cloth wrapped around the French press will assist retain heat without scorching the coffee.
 Insulating your brewing vessel can also help.
 These easy techniques encourage even extraction while limiting exposure to too much heat.

-Grind Size and Good Beans
+Grind size and Good Beans

 The flavor and aroma of your coffee can be significantly improved by using freshly roasted, premium beans.
 To improve extraction and avoid overheating, you should also think about increasing the grind size.
 Shorter contact durations are typically needed for finer grind sizes, reducing the possibility of overheating.